Nick Pratto Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks fourth in the league.
+- The Twins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.59 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have the top team ERA across all MLB pitching staffs (3.59).

+- Maeda makes the start for the Twins, his seventh of the season.
+He is 1-5 with a 6.23 ERA and 26 strikeouts in 26 2/3 innings pitched.

-- His most recent appearance came on Tuesday against the Atlanta Braves, when the right-hander threw three innings, surrendering six earned runs while allowing nine hits.
+- The right-hander's last appearance was on Wednesday against the Atlanta Braves, when he tossed five innings, surrendering two earned runs while allowing five hits.

+- The 35-year-old has a 6.23 ERA and 9 strikeouts per nine innings across six games this season, while giving up a batting average of .295 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.